 Human papillomavirus on the cervix

-The main reasons for the activation of the virus on the cervix are weak protective functions of the body, stress, bad habits, digestive disorders.
+The main reasons for the activation of the virus on the cervix are weak protective functions of the body, stress, bad habits, and digestive disorders.

 2. It is impossible to recognize this disease on your own.
-Pathology can be detected only during a routine examination by a gynecologist.
+Pathology can only be detected during a routine examination by a gynecologist.

 3. Pointed papillomas indicate an acute course of the disease.
 But it is much easier to treat them than inactive ones.